Dedicated to continual genetic improvement and healthy sheep

 Breeds

-In 2025, we are expecting Texel lambs and some Dutch Spotted crossbreds.
-This is a new breed to the farm and we are hoping for a good lambing.
-We did not breed for any purebred Coopworths as we have a nice selection available at present and want to keep our numbers in check.
+In 2025, we had a few lambs born from laparoscopic AI.
+Breeds are pure Texel and some Dutch Spotted crossbreds.
+This is a new breed to the farm.
+We have a nice selection of purebred Coopworths available at present and want to keep our numbers in check.
 Our Coopworth wool is the most sought after wool we raise so some years that’s all the girls do is grow fleece!

 Flock Management